Puppetry of the Penis: Summary

 The run-time for the performance is approximately one hour.
-The main acts are preceded by a 25 minute stand-up comedy act, with varying comedians in different productions.
+The main acts are preceded by a 25-minute stand-up comedy act, with varying comedians in different productions.
 The majority of the show features a series of 'tricks', which are manipulations of the actors' penises into various forms.
 The creators describe this as "genital origami".
 The contortions simulate commonly identifiable shapes, such as objects, architecture and people.
 The tricks include the Big Mac, the Loch Ness Monster, the wristwatch, the pelican, the Eiffel Tower, the hamburger, the bulldog, the windsurfer and others.
-The show consists of approximately 45 genital manipulations, accompanied by sound effects and comedic narration.
+The show consists of approximately 45 out of around 60 different genital manipulations, accompanied by sound effects and comedic narration.

 The performers wear only sneakers and velvet magician's capes and stand with their backs to the audience.
 A large-screen live-action projection is used to allow audiences to view the acts close-up.
 The installations are projected, 20 times life size, onto an upstage screen for audience viewing.
 The show also includes a brief instructional demonstration for audiences to replicate the contortions, as well as an audience participation segment.